1- I hate cold popcorn served in French movie theatres (I miss hot salty buttered popcorn)

 9- I miss doggy bag culture

-One of the things I actually love about the French food culture is you are less likely to over eat at restaurants because portions are generally much smaller in France than they are in America and Canada.
-Smaller portions means, less likelihood of leftovers.
+One of the things I actually love about the French food culture is you are less likely to overeat at restaurants because portions are generally much smaller in France than they are in America and Canada.
+Smaller portions mean, less likelihood of leftovers.
 When there are leftovers, the French typically won’t ask for a doggy bag because they are NOT fans of taking unfinished food home.
-The general sense I get about this lack of enthusiasm for the doggy bag culture is that there is a certain sense of embarrassment in bringing home unfinished food.
+The general sense I get from this lack of enthusiasm for the doggy bag culture is that there is a certain sense of embarrassment in bringing home unfinished food.

 - Some say the reason for the shame has to do with the fact that the French are taught as children to always finish the food on their plate.
 Failing to do so is the equivalent of NOT saying thank you.
 Another reason may be the reference to the term Dog.

 - Some people say they feel shame in taking home a meal meant for the dog only to be consumed later by themselves.